$ gnpm install tshy

 }

-Put whatever configuration you want in tsconfig.json
+Put whatever configuration you want in tsconfig.json, with the

 following caveats: